salimk/Rcrawler/README.md

 - Filtering collected/scraped Urls by URLS having some keyword or matching a specific pattern (see 2)

-- Control how deep the crawler will go, how many level are crawler from the start point.(see 5)
+- Control how deep the crawler will go, how many levels Should be crawled from the start point.(see 5)

 ...